micahcantor/blog/content/blog/extension-developer-emails.md

 >
 > If interested, we can show examples how it works when our code has been installed.

 This one is an absolute goldmine.
-First of all, I love how they assure me that they product "does not cause any negative emotions" and is "absolutely legal," I think that inspires a lot of confidence.
+First of all, I love how they assure me that their product "does not cause any negative emotions" and is "absolutely legal," I think that inspires a lot of confidence.
 More seriously, this is exactly the kind of request that could lead to the installment of a Trojan horse extension.
 Of course, they claim that all their extension does is add some advertising to their search requests (if that is not intrusive enough), but I imagine they wouldn't mind including some additional code to scrape user data while they are at it.

-One more, though this one may not be as exciting since it is certainly the most legitamate looking of the three (admitedly, not a high bar to clear).
+One more, though this one may not be as exciting since it is certainly the most legitimate-looking of the three (admittedly, not a high bar to clear).
 This one comes from a company called [AdExpertsMedia](https://www.adexpertsmedia.com), which at least from a first glance does not seem to be too sketchy.
 Here was their email:

 > Subject: AdExpertsMedia | Search Syndication Possible Cooperation
 >